-The subject property is located across Peterson Place from an existing residentially zoned property.
-The proposed licensed premise is approximately 270 feet from the nearest residential building.
+The subject property abuts an existing residential mobile home park.
+Three existing mobile homes are within 12 feet of the licensed premises and additional mobile homes are within 10 feet of the parking lot.
 The applicant has conducted outreach to the surrounding properties including the residential community.
 To ensure neighborhood compatibility, proposed project conditions and requirements include the following:

-- Business hours are proposed by the applicant from 9 AM to 9 PM; - Security lighting would be shielded.
-As conditioned, a photometric study would be required to be submitted during plan check to demonstrate that light levels at the property lines are minimal:

-- Post signs within the parking lot to remind customers and vendors to keep noise levels to a minimum (the security guard shall also be responsible for noise enforcement): - Limit the hours that the business can dispose of waste at the trash enclosure to the time between 8 AM and 8 PM; and - A staff person or the required 24-hour security guard will monitor the site's parking areas to ensure that customers are quiet, turn off vehicle engines promptly, do not play loud music, and generally do not create excessive neighbor disturbances.
+- Business hours are limited from 7 AM to 10 PM; - Security lighting would be shielded and directed down/away from the residential properties to prevent light spill.
+As conditioned, a photometric study would be required to be submitted during plan check to demonstrate that light levels at the residential property are minimal; - Post signs within the parking lot to remind customers and vendors to keep noise levels to a minimum (the security guard shall also be responsible for noise enforcement); - Limit the hours that the business can dispose of waste at the trash enclosure to avoid noise impacts during sensitive hours i.e. dispose of trash between 8 AM and 8 PM; - Limit the hours of the "Employee Outdoor Break Area" to 9 AM to 7PM, with no smoking allowed. - The proposed vehicle gate would be closed to customers between the hours of 10 PM and 7 AM: - A staff person or the required 24-hour security guard will monitor the site's parking areas to ensure that customers are quiet, turn off vehicle engines promptly, do not play loud music, and generally do not create excessive neighbor disturbances.
 The parking lot monitoring will be especially diligent to prevent noise and other neighbor disturbance during morning and evening business hours.